vanhoangkha/Networking-fundamentals/Day41_SNMP.md

 ```

 - Don’t let the ‘Simple’ in the name fool you !
-- SNMP can be used to monitor the STATUS of DEVICES, make CONFIGURATION CHANGES, etc.
+- SNMP can be used to monitor the STATUS of DEVICES, make Cấu hình CHANGES, etc.
 - There are TWO MAIN TYPES of DEVICES in SNMP:
     - MANAGED DEVICES
         - These are the DEVICES being managed using SNMP
             - Ex: ROUTERS, SWITCHES
-    - NETWORK MANAGEMENT STATION (NMS)
+    - Mạng Quản lý STATION (NMS)
         - The DEVICE / DEVICES managing the MANAGED DEVICES
         - THIS is the SNMP ‘SERVER’